Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 2. Applicants meet with the admissions committee for an interview where their interest in their prospective studies, their attitude, and their attitude towards the profession are explored.
 Applicants can request an electronic interview if they are unable to attend in person.

-Special projects:
+Special assignments:

 The admissions committee is authorized to request a special project from the applicant if it is deemed necessary.